jina-ai/jina/docs/fundamentals/flow/index.md

 (flow-cookbook)=
 # Flow

-{class}`~jina.Flow` orchestrates Executors into a processing pipeline to build a neural search application.
+A {class}`~jina.Flow` orchestrates Executors into a processing pipeline to build a neural search application.
 Documents "flow" through the created pipeline and are processed by Executors.